ebrana/noderunner/README.md

 Node.js daemon service for background running jobs from queuerunner MongoDB queue.
 It can/should be used with [dvorakjan/QueueRunner](https://github.com/dvorakjan/QueueRunner) (QueueManager sublibrary respectively) originally created by [vojtabiberle](https://github.com/dvorakjan) as a backend for job creation and management.

 ## Architecture
-  * Daemon is composed by four separate modules.
+Daemon is composed by four separate modules.
 Three of them are corresponding to queuerunner queuees.
+Activity diagram of service function can be found [here](docs/modules-activity.png).

   * ``Immediate`` is fetching jobs from queue of same name and executes them.
 Command is composed as follows: ``sudo -u $user -g $group nice -n $nice $interpreter $basePath/$executable $args``.
 Status ``running`` is set to job during execution and ``error`` or ``success`` when complete.
 Stderr and stdout of proccess is continuously saved to ``error`` and ``output`` fields of job in queue.
   * ``Planned`` is checking every minute all jobs in ``planned`` queue.
 If any of has ``schedule`` field (in CRON syntax) which is matching actual time, it is copied to ``immediate`` queue with new ID.
   * ``History`` is contiunously checking ``immediate`` queue and moves jobs with field ``finished`` (timestamp created when status changed to success or error) older than certain value (one minute by default) to ``history`` queue.